Characterization of positive definite, radial functions on free groups: Introduction

-Together with the Hamberger theorem (\ref{moment}), Haagerup-Knudby's theorem gives a one to one correspondence between the class of bounded positive definite functions on ${\Bbb Z}_+$ and the class of radial positive definite functions on the infinite free product of ${\Bbb Z}$, though the article does not provide a direct proof of this correspondence.
-In this article, we give a direct argument for this correspondence, which works for a more general setting (see Lemma 3.2).
-As a consequence, we obtain the characterization of $\ell_p$-length radial, positive definite functions on free groups.
+\end{enumerate} \end{theorem} Together with the Hamberger theorem (\ref{moment}), Haagerup-Knudby's theorem gives a one to one correspondence between the class of bounded positive definite functions on ${\Bbb Z}_+$ and the class of radial positive definite functions on the infinite free product of ${\Bbb Z}$, though the article does not provide a direct proof of this correspondence.

+In this article, we give a direct argument for this correspondence.
+Our argument works for more general settings (see \thref{exact} ) including the $\ell_{p}$-length radial functions on the infinitely generated free real line for all $0<p\leq2$.
+The $p=2$ case can be viewed as a free analogue of the classical Schoenberg-Bochner theorem (see e.g. \cite[Theorem 13.14]{SSV2012}) which says that a function $f$ is conditionally negative definite on $[0, \infty)$ in the semigroup sense if and only if the function $\xi \mapsto f(\| \xi \|^{2})$, $\xi \in \mathbb{R}^{d}$, is conditionally negative definite for all $d \in \mathbb{N}$.

 \begin{definition} Fix a set of generators $\{g_i, i\in{\Bbb N}\}$ of the free group $ \mathbb{F}_{\infty}$.
 Let $0 < p \leq 2$.
 For a reduced word $g= g_{i_1}^{k_{1}} g_{i_2}^{k_{2}} ... g_{i_n}^{k_{n}} \in \mathbb{F}_{\infty}$, define the $\ell^{p}$ length of $g$, denoted by $\left\| g \right \|_{p}$ as: